Here's why you should ignore anyone who tells you to follow your passion, and what you should do instead.

 Whatever your own values are, the better you align your business with your values, the happier you will be.
 If your business fits with your values, if you appreciate the big-picture importance of what you are doing each day, it will be much easier to work hard and put aside any day-to-day stresses.

 Your Aptitudes - Aptitudes are the things you are naturally good at.
 You may have a strong aptitude for things like math, or language, or manual dexterity.

 We all have our strengths (the things we are naturally good at) and our challenges (the things that don't come easily for us).
 The more you understand your strengths and challenges, the more prepared you will be to build your business around your strengths, and minimize or find other solutions to areas that are challenging for you.

-Your Personal Style - When I say "personal style" I'm not talking about your fabulous velvet blazer, or your flashy red shoes.
+Your Personal Style - When I say "personal style" I'm not talking about your fabulous velvet jacket, or your flashy red shoes.
 In this context, I mean your personality - how you get energy, gather information, make decisions and organize your world.